spatie/wordpress-mailcoach/README.md

 # Mailcoach

-> Mailcoach for Wordpress
+> Mailcoach for WordPress

-This plugin shows a summary of your Mailcoach campaigns, lists and templates inside the Wordpress control panel.
+This plugin shows a summary of your Mailcoach campaigns, lists and templates inside the WordPress control panel.

 ![Screenshot](./docs/screenshot.png)